redox-os/website/content/faq.en.md

 In the future the microkernel could act as a hypervisor, similar to [Xen](https://xenproject.org/).

-A [hypervisor](https://en.wikipedia.org/wiki/Hypervisor) is software providing the ability to run multiple isolated operating system instances simultaneously.
+A [hypervisor](https://en.wikipedia.org/wiki/Hypervisor) is a program providing the ability to run multiple isolated operating systems instances simultaneously.

 ## How do I build Redox?

 Currently Redox has a bootstrap script for Pop OS!, Ubuntu, Debian, Fedora, Arch Linux, openSUSE and FreeBSD with unmaintained support for other distributions.

-We also offer Podman as our universal compilation method, it is the recommended build process for non-Debian systems because it avoids environment problems on the build process.
+We also offer Podman as our universal compilation method.
+It is the recommended build process for non-Debian systems because it avoids environment problems on the build process.

 - [Redox Book Guide](https://doc.redox-os.org/book/ch02-05-building-redox.html) - (Pop OS!, Ubuntu, Debian, Fedora, Arch Linux, openSUSE and FreeBSD)
 - [Redox Book Podman Guide](https://doc.redox-os.org/book/ch02-06-podman-build.html)